 Translate This Page

 Jeanmychal "John" Thorpe was born and raised in Burlington North Carolina.
-His mother and father, Mavis & Juan Thorpe moved to Alamance County from Durham when Burlington Industries hired his father as a truck driver in 1979, and his mother became a Daycare teacher at Colorful Harvest.
-John was born October 13 1988, and he grew up attending Eastlawn Elementary School, Broadview Middle School, and Fairchild Summer Camps.
+His mother and father, Mavis & Juan Thorpe moved to Burlington from Durham when Burlington Industries hired his father as a truck driver in 1979, and his mother became a Daycare teacher at Colorful Harvest.
+John was born October 13 1988, and he grew up attending ABSS public schools.

-In 2005 while a sophomore at Hugh M. Cummings High School, John became a student leader by speaking out against Judge Howard Manning, after Judge Manning's order for closing Cummings and eighteen other public schools in North Carolina.
+In 2005 while a sophomore at Hugh M. Cummings High School, John became a student leader by speaking out against Judge Howard Manning, after Judge Manning's ordered to close Cummings and eighteen other public schools in North Carolina.
 Interviewed and quoted about this by The Burlington Times-News, young Thorpe became very popular among students.
 This was his introduction to politics and government.
 As a junior in high school, John approached Assistant Principal Bonnie Roane, and with her permission, he organized the talent show "Rhyme for Reason," collecting canned food and other nonperishable goods to give the Allied Churches of Alamance County (ACAC) food pantry.
 As a senior, John Thorpe organized a basketball game between the students and teachers, to raise money for Cummings High School Athletic Department.
 He even did the commentary for the game.

 After graduating high school, John Thorpe attended Alamance County Community College and was elected as treasurer of the Spanish Club.
 Using that leadership base he helped finance community clean-ups in properties of both the Burlington and Graham housing authorities.
-The Spanish Club group also financed meals and Christmas gifts for people in need.
+The Spanish Club also financed meals and Christmas gifts for people in need.
 In 2007, he helped knock on doors for Senator Barack Obama's presidential campaign.
-In the summer of 2008, John interned for defense attorney David Rimmington and paralegal Emily Robinson, (daughter of long time Alamance County Sheriff Terry Johnson) at Liberty Law Offices in Graham.
+In the summer of 2008, John interned for defense attorney David Rimmington.

-Although Thorpe was running for office, he still continues his community activies.
+Although Thorpe was running for office, he still continued his community activist.
 He frequently volunteered in the food program at Bynum Education Center; and spoke in favor of keeping Alamance Foods in Alamance County.
-He worked with former Burlington City Manager Harold Owen, President of Alamance Community College Algie Gatewood, executive director of Hayden-Harman Patrick Harman, and United Way of Alamance County President Heidi Norwick to get Translink bus stops in Graham.
+He stood with former Burlington City Manager Harold Owen, President of Alamance Community College Algie Gatewood, executive director of Hayden-Harman Patrick Harman, and United Way of Alamance County President Heidi Norwick to get Translink bus stops in Graham.
 Thorpe makes it clear that he believes local residents should run local governments.
-No where is this more evident than in his remarks to the Alamance County Commissioners addressing race relations during the controversy concerning the statue at the Alamance County historical courthouse.
+No where is this more evident than in his remarks to the Alamance County Commissioners addressing race relations during the controversy concerning the Confederate Statue at the Alamance County Historical Courthouse in 2015.
 As a result Thorpe was elected the chair of the West Burlington Precinct, and was re-elected in 2017.

 Proudly a "homegrown native" of Burlington, John Thorpe at twenty-eight years old is a promising star.
 Leadership abilities emerged early and grew fast, they continue expanding with every challenge.
 Thorpe's community service and engagement with serious issues demonstrates his commitment to equality, education, sustainable growth and jobs.
 A passion for the elderly and for children sustains his energy.
 Will you join us in voting for a man for today and tomorrow?